 Now let’s reiterate the size of WA – it is 2.6 million square kilometres – bigger than 95% of countries in the world!
 But with a population of just 2.6 million (conveniently a square kilometre each!), most of whom live in the Perth and the south-west, you can see there’s a whole lot of outback there.

 If you are time-strapped, you can fly from Perth to one of the regional cities in the north, such as Broome or Port Hedland, though make no mistake, you will truly miss some gems if you do this!

 You will definitely need to hire a car at some point to make the most of your journey.
-We suggest you try Skyscanner Car Rentals (yes they do cars and flights) to compare prices for best rentals (school holidays you can expect car prices to go up and vehicles of your choice to become scarce, especially if hiring from more remote locations).
+We suggest you try Discover Cars or Skyscanner Car Rentals (yes they do cars and flights) to compare prices for best rentals (school holidays you can expect car prices to go up and vehicles of your choice to become scarce, especially if hiring from more remote locations).

 When travelling with a full carload of kids and luggage, your best bet is to travel towing a camper trailer.
 You can pick up really great value second-hand trailers from Gumtree for an absolute steal (and resell them at the end of your adventure!).
 By taking a trailer, you can save bucket loads on bringing your own accommodation and cooking gear with you, but unlike “all-in-one camper vans”, you can leave your trailer set up on-site while you go off exploring during the day.

 Where to Visit in Western Australia

-Western Australia is broadly defined by 6 regions (depending who you ask!).
+Western Australia is broadly defined by 6 regions (depending on who you ask!).
 Here we’ve got the highlights of what you can expect in each and some useful further reading.